TakosThings/Metro-for-Discord/README.md

 * [BeautifulDiscord](https://github.com/DTinker/discord-resources/wiki/Installing-Modifications#beautifuldiscord)

 # Configure
-**Required**
+## Required
-Discord's dark theme must be selected from the Appearance tab in User Settings.
+* Discord's dark theme must be selected from the Appearance tab in User Settings.
+* BetterDiscord users must also disable 'Dark Mode' and 'Blue Mode' in BetterDiscord's settings.

+## Variables
+The theme has some variables which can be changed by editing the CSS file

 **Accent Colour**
 You can change the accent colour by changing the `--accent` variable at the top of the CSS file.
-A list of the default colour swatches from the Windows 10 personalisation settings is available on the [Microsoft Docs](https://github.com/MicrosoftDocs/windows-uwp/blob/53eb5fbcf125c9b189de37a6afb8b50ccc2a49fe/windows-apps-src/design/style/color.md#windows-accent-colors) website.
+A list of the default colour swatches from the Windows 10 personalisation settings is available on the [MicrosoftDocs/windows-uwp](https://github.com/MicrosoftDocs/windows-uwp/blob/53eb5fbcf125c9b189de37a6afb8b50ccc2a49fe/windows-apps-src/design/style/color.md#windows-accent-colors) repo.
+The default colour is *Default blue*.
+Brighter colours work best as your accent colour.

 **Link Colour**
 You can change the colour of links in chat by changing the `--link` variable at the top of the CSS file.
+The default colour is *Default blue*.
 In general you should leave this as default.

-**Guild Voice**
+**Voice**
-You can change the colour of the Voice connected indicator in the servers list by modifying the `--guildvoice` variable at the top of the CSS file.
-In general you should change only if the default colour (green) clashes with your modified Accent Colour.
+You can change the colour used to indicate where you are connected to a voice server by modifying the `--voice` variable at the top of the CSS file.
+The default colour is *Turf green*.
+In general you shouldn't need to change this.

-**BetterDiscord**
-If you're a BetterDiscord user, you must disable 'Dark Mode' and 'Blue Mode' in BetterDiscord settings.
+## Advanced
+The following options require a line of CSS to be removed from the CSS file.

+**Friends Online**
+The friends online counter shown in the guilds list is hidden by default.

+**Blocked Messages**
+The 'x Blocked Messages' reminder is hidden by default.

+**Welcome Message**
+The 'Welcome to your/the server' message is hidden by default.

 # Screenshot
 ![Preview](https://i.imgur.com/5PzfgwK.jpg)